SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-28-weekend-editrix-shot-seventh-time.md

   clown decided to deep-fry it instead.
 With extra grease.
 Definitely a mistake.

 Oh, and you still have to tip, despite the lack of humans delivering food to your table.
-It apparently goes to the staff as a whole.  _Somebody_ cleans off the table, loads up the robot, puts together the sushi, fills the conveyor belt, cleans the joint, etc.
+It apparently goes to the staff as a whole: _somebody_ cleans off the table, loads up the robot, puts together the sushi, fills the conveyor belt, cleans the joint, etc.

-Still, it was fun and we'll go back.
+Still, it was fun and we'll definitely go back.
 We're still working through the process of lowering our pandemic defenses.

 ---